5 Essential Oils for Cold Sores: How to Naturally Heal an Outbreak

 How to Use Essential Oils for Cold Sores

 Essential oils may be all-natural, but that doesn't mean they come without side effects.
-Before you treat a cold sore with an essential oil blend, read up on the importance of carrier oils and potential unintended reactions to using essential oils.
+Before you treat a cold sore with an essential oil blend, read up on the importance of carrier oils and potential unintended reactions to using essential oils, such as contact dermatitis.

 Choosing a Carrier Oil